Compare any two graphics cards:

 GeForce RTX 2070 Super vs GeForce RTX 2080

-IntroThe GeForce RTX 2070 Super features a clock speed of 1605 MHz and a GDDR6 memory speed of 1750 MHz.
-It also features a 256-bit bus, and uses a 12 nm design.
-It features 2560 SPUs, 160 Texture Address Units, and 64 ROPs.Compare all that to the GeForce RTX 2080, which uses a 12 nm design. nVidia has clocked the core frequency at 1515 MHz.
-The GDDR6 memory is set to run at a speed of 1750 MHz on this specific card.
-It features 2944 SPUs as well as 184 TAUs and 64 ROPs.
+IntroThe GeForce RTX 2070 Super features a clock speed of 1605 MHz and a GDDR6 memory frequency of 1750 MHz.
+It also makes use of a 256-bit memory bus, and uses a 12 nm design.
+It features 2560 SPUs, 160 Texture Address Units, and 64 ROPs.Compare that to the GeForce RTX 2080, which makes use of a 12 nm design. nVidia has set the core speed at 1515 MHz.
+The GDDR6 RAM runs at a speed of 1750 MHz on this model.
+It features 2944 SPUs as well as 184 TAUs and 64 Rasterization Operator Units.

 Display Graphs

-Texel RateThe GeForce RTX 2080 will be just a bit (approximately 9%) more effective at texture filtering than the GeForce RTX 2070 Super. (explain)
+Texel RateThe GeForce RTX 2080 should be a small bit (more or less 9%) more effective at AF than the GeForce RTX 2070 Super. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison